 “In the summer, water frequently, as soon as the soil dries out, to encourage new growth,” says Satch.
 “In the winter, water less frequently—about once every one to two weeks.
 Make sure that the soil dries out completely in between waterings.
 Monsteras can survive if the soil is a bit soggy, but it’s not ideal.”

 Haven’t been keeping track of your watering dates?
 Don’t sweat it.
 Stick your pointer finger about two inches down into the soil.
 If your finger comes out dry, you’ll know it’s time to give your monstera a drink.

 “When mixing plants together, always choose plants that require similar care.
 Grouping houseplants together is great because not only is it aesthetically pleasing and really packs a visual punch, but it also helps to maintain slightly higher humidity levels than normal, which most tropical plants benefit from,” shares Marino.

 Given their meandering, round leaves, monsteras tend to look great next to philodendrons and pothos, which have similar shaped leaves and require similar care.
-However, if you’re looking to create contrast, Satch suggests offsetting their broad leaves with a plant with prickly shape and texture, like bird’s nest ferns.
+However, if you’re looking to create contrast, Satch suggests offsetting their broad leaves with a plant with prickly shape and texture, like a bird’s nest fern.